 When you are ready to start learning How to File Your VA Claim the right way, click here & read this post.

-#8: The best-kept secret in a VA PTSD Rating is the Mauerhan case.
+#8: The best-kept secret in a VA PTSD Rating are the Bankhead and the Mauerhan cases.

 The Code of Federal Regulations – before listing the PTSD rating criteria in DC 9411 – says that when rating PTS, the VA should consider symptoms “such as” those listed.